 - Machines left unattended for more than 30 minutes will be logged out.

-- Do not reboot or unplug lab equipment.
+- Do not turn off or unplug lab equipment.

 - EWS is not responsible for lost, stolen, or unattended items, and does not maintain a "Lost and Found".

 - All computing activities must comply with University Policies.

 Policies for advertising on EWS computers:

-- Events advertised must be sponsored by The Grainger College of Engineering or Affiliated Societies with Engineering Council.
+- Events advertised must be sponsored by The Grainger College of Engineering.

 - Images must be submitted in a graphics format (jpg, png) and be exactly 800x600 pixels in resolution.